dhconnelly/parents/README.md

 Essentially complete.
 All the example programs compile and run correctly.
 There are closures and recursion and cons lists in user space and garbage collection.

-Possible future work:
+Future work:

 -   more unit tests
 -   string support
--   add built-ins for list operations
+-   first-class cons list support
 -   better command-line interface
+-   better input/output support
+-   implement some advent of code solutions as examples
+-   repl
+-   remote attach
 -   additional refactoring as I learn more TypeScript

 ## Usage